Geosciences in the makerspace?Anna MacDonnell ’21

 Class guest and musician Robert Eisenstein, director of the Five College Early Music Program and Five College senior lecturer in music, helped us better understand how instruments relate to dinosaurs.
 Eisenstein brought in a few types of instruments, both with and without reeds, so we could hypothesize which of the different sounds may have most closely resembled the sounds of the hadrosaur.

-The Fimbel Maker & Innovation Lab, located in Pratt Hall and overlooking lower lake
+The Fimbel Maker & Innovation Lab, located in Prospect Hall and overlooking lower lake